shubhang93/tplagent/README.md

 # tplagent

-TPLAgent is an agent for rendering Go templates into meaningful entities ( like config files, HTML views, etc... ).
-The agent periodically renders your templates based on a simple JSON config
+TPLAgent is template rendering agent which periodically renders your templates by running actions against the templates The agent periodically renders your templates based on a simple JSON config

 - Offers a user-friendly CLI to control the agent